wasmvision/wasmvision/docs/architecture.md

 ### OpenCV

 The computer vision processing capabilities implemented using OpenCV/GoCV.
 Take a look at the [`cv` directory](../cv/) for the code for this integration.

+### Platform

+The wasmVision platform capabilities provide essential services for processing modules.

+- **Logging**: logging system to track events, errors, and other significant activities within wasmVision processors.
+- **Configuration**: a way to pass configuration info into processors at runtime.
+- **HTTP**: Utilities for making HTTP requests to external servers, enabling communication and data exchange with other services.
+- **Datastore**: A simple key-value store for saving and retrieving data associated either with specific image frames, or else with specific processors.
+- **Time**: utilities for processors to fetch the current host time.